zeerobug/data2action/collections/posts/article1.md

 ---
 author: Thomas Vié
-date: 2020-06-15 11:06:02
+date: Created
 image: /_includes/assets/img/network.jpg
 title: Similarities in a multidimensional dataset
 subTitle: A fast and easy way to find the perfect match
 layout: layouts/article
 link: blog/article1
 category: Technology
 excerpt: 'Most of data science is oriented towards the Train, Test, Predict paradigm.
-Who doesn’t want to guess the future!'
+But there are some cases where other implementations are needed like unsupervised classification or discovering patterns in existing data.'
 ---

 <img alt="Image for post" class="et fg fc ix v" src="{{image}}" width="100%"/>